Workshop by Jenny Jones - Terms and Conditions

 “User” means any Person who uses or views the Company’s website.

 1.2 Unless a contrary indication appears, a reference to:

-A provision of law is a reference to that provision as amended or re-enacted;
+a) a provision of law is a reference to that provision as amended or re-enacted;

-A working day is any day which is not a Saturday, a Sunday, a bank holiday or a public holiday in London.
+d) a working day is any day which is not a Saturday, a Sunday, a bank holiday or a public holiday in London.